suijingfeng/vkOpenArena/README.md

 ﻿# OpenArena Engine

-* checkout the SDL2 branch for stable build and playing happily.
+* checkout the SDL2 branch for stable build and playing, the following description works for SDL2 branch,
-* the master branch under developing, stuck on linux xcb keyboard and mouse things as lack of documention ...
+* the master branch is under developing now, I'm get stuck on q3 xcb /xlib keyboard, mouse input event handle things as lack of documention ...

 This project is a fork of OpenArena with specific changes to its renderer module.